-Hull (2010) provides an excellent account of using geometric Brownian motions to model stock prices and other time series that are always positive.
-The borrow, the internal inventory and holdings represent number of shares, and hence are always positive making them good candidates to be modeled as geometric Brownian motions.
-The borrow process is highly volatile, with the the order of magnitude of the change in the total amount of shares lent out, over a few months, being multiple times of the total amount.
+The borrow process is highly volatile, with the the order of magnitude of the change in the total amount of shares lent out over a few months being multiple times of the total amount carried at any point in time.
 The internal inventory can change significantly as well, though there would be less turnover compared to the borrow process.
 This would of course depend on which parts of the firm the inventory is coming from.
 The holdings of the exclusive are the least volatile of the three processes that govern shares (or at-least the intermediary would hope so).
-The volatility of inventory turnover (or any supply) can be a sign of the quality of the inventory and this can be used to price a rate accordingly.
-This extension and other improvements, where the loan rates and the internal inventory can be made endogenous as opposed to the present simplification, where they are exogenous, will be considered in a subsequent paper (Kashyap 2015c).
-The locate process which is more precisely modeled as a Poisson process with appropriate units, can be approximated as the absolute value of a normal distribution.
-This introduces a certain amount of skew, which is naturally inherent in this process.
+The volatility of inventory turnover (or any supply) can be a sign of the quality of the inventory and this can be used to come up with a rate accordingly (the rate here is the price of the inventory).
+This extension and other improvements where the loan rates and the internal inventory can be made endogenous as opposed to the present simplification where they are exogenous will be considered in a subsequent paper (Kashyap 2016).